cloudscale-ch/csi-cloudscale/README.md

-`Mount Propagation` is [disabled by default](https://github.com/rancher/rke/issues/765) on latest `v2.0.6` version of Rancher, which prevents the `csi-digitalocean` to function correctly.
+`Mount Propagation` is [disabled by default](https://github.com/rancher/rke/issues/765) on latest `v2.0.6` version of Rancher, which prevents the `csi-cloudscale` to function correctly.
 To fix the issue temporary, make sure to add the following settings to your cluster configuration YAML file: